tlevine/ypotf/docs/interacting.rst

 A subscription request is a request for one email address to receive messages that are sent to list members.

-If ypotf was run with the ``--private`` flag, the
+If ypotf was run with the ``--private`` flag, the subscription request is held until the person running the list approves it.

-In either case, ypotf sends a confirmation message.
+Then ypotf sends a confirmation message.
 If the **confirmation process** suceeds, the email address is added to **list members**.